mstyura/jitsi-sctp/README.md

   * The `jniwrapper-native` module contains the `C` portion of the JNI API that bridges the Java and the [`usrsctp`](https://github.com/sctplab/usrsctp) native lib.
   The module is build only when `build-jnisctp` profile is enabled, e.g. `-Pbuild-jnisctp` switch is passed to Maven.
   It depends on two other modules:
-    * `usrsctp` module, because it needs the pre-built `usrsctp` static library and include headers;
+    * `usrsctp` module, because it needs the pre-built `usrsctp` static library and include headers.
+The version of `usrsctp` artifact used is specified by property `usrsctp_commit_id` in `jniwrapper/pom.xml` and having short commit hash of pre-built `usrsctp`;
     * `jniwrapper-java` module, because it need `java -h` generated `JNI` header file to match the `C` implementation.

-    The `compile` build phase of `jniwrapper-native` module will create a new dynamic jni lib in `target/jnisctp/install/lib`.
-E.g. on `Linux` it produces dynamic library `target/jnisctp/install/lib/linux/libjnisctp.so`.
+    The `compile` build phase of `jniwrapper-native` module will create a new dynamic jni lib in `target/jnisctp_cmake/{os}-{arch}/install`.
+E.g. on `Linux` it produces dynamic library `target/jnisctp_cmake/linux-x86_64/install/libjnisctp.so`.

     The `package` build phase of `jniwrapper-native` module will create a platform specific `jar` that includes the java code and the shared native library for current platform.
 It is assumed that `usrsctp` artifact for target platform is already available in `Maven`.
     Below is an example of artifact produced by `mvn package -Pbuild-usrsctp -Pbuild-jnisctp -f pom.xml -pl org.jitsi:jniwrapper-native -am` is presented:
       ```text
-      $ tree jniwrapper-native-1.0-SNAPSHOT-linux --noreport
+      $ tree jniwrapper-native-1.0-SNAPSHOT-linux-x86_64 --noreport
-      jniwrapper-native-1.0-SNAPSHOT-linux
+      jniwrapper-native-1.0-SNAPSHOT-linux-x86_64
       |-- META-INF
       |   |-- MANIFEST.MF
       |   `-- maven